Programs & Services

 Occupational Therapy

-Partnering with the University of Findlay, the Court is able to offer in-house Occupational Therapy for offenders utilizing graduate students.
+Partnering with the University of Findlay, the Court is able to offer Occupational Therapy for offenders utilizing graduate students.

 Electronic Monitoring